HackYourFuture-CPH/node.js/week1/lesson-plan.md

 | `/skills` | Add a list of your skills |

 #### Changing the title of the page
+Continuing on the last exercise.
 Lets add some functionality that shows the relevant title of a page using modules!

 - Create a function that takes title as parameter
 - Calling the function returns the html for the `head` tag and the `title` tag with the title tag set as the parameter